amaranth-unm/historiography-podcasts/index.md

     thumbnail: /assets/images/allie-love.jpg
     summary: Allie Love explores the growth and changes in scholarship on women and medical madness in 19th century America.
     audio: /assets/audio/allie-love.mp4
+  - title: The Historiography of the Nuremberg Trials
+    author: Carlos Moya
+    thumbnail: /assets/images/moya.jpg
+    summary: In this podcast, Carlos Moya looks at the political interpretations of the Nuremberg Trials.
+Carlos examines how historians have articulated their arguments and assesses the consequences the trial has had on civilization, as well as potential criticisms of the Nuremberg Trials' legacy.
+    audio: /assets/audio/moya.mp3
-  - title: Seventh Podcast
+  - title: Eighth Podcast
     author: 664 Student
+    thumbnail: /assets/images/Cleve-van_construction-tower-babel.jpg
+    summary: One or two sentences of summary and the names of the host(s).
+    audio: /assets/audio/episode8.mp4
+  - title: Ninth Podcast
+    author: 664 Student
     thumbnail: /assets/images/Johann.jpg
     summary: One or two sentences of summary and the names of the host(s).
     audio: /assets/audio/episode7.mp4
-  - title: Eighth Podcast
+  - title: Tenth Podcast
     author: 664 Student
     thumbnail: /assets/images/Cleve-van_construction-tower-babel.jpg
     summary: One or two sentences of summary and the names of the host(s).
     audio: /assets/audio/episode8.mp4